 First, in light of scrutiny over the cost of an MBA, the Quantic MBA comes at a very low cost.
 Secondly, their MBA is entirely online, capitalizing on demands for online, distance learning programs which offer greater flexibility than campus-based programs.

 So what is the Quantic MBA, and is it worth the same as a traditional MBA?

 Quantic MBA | Curriculum and structure

 Quantic School of Business & Technology offers what it claims to be the first app-based MBA.
-It takes around 13 months to complete, with between 150-to-200 students per intake.
+It takes around 14 months to complete, with an average of 125 students per intake.

 The program is accredited by the Distance Education Accrediting Commission (DEAC), listed by the US Department of Education as a recognized accrediting agency.